 Beach 9 (Pine Tree): This beach has picnic facilities, a picnic pavilion and a restroom.

 Beach 10 (Budny Beach): Equipped with a beach house with changing areas, restrooms, and food and beverage concession, this beach lies between the Sunset Point area (popular with kite flyers and wind surfers) and Gull Point.

-Beach 11: This is the most sheltered beach and features shallow water, a large sandy beach, and a beach house with changing areas, restrooms, and a food and beverage concession and is adjacent to picnic areas, including playground equipment and a picnic pavilion.
+Beach 11: This is the most sheltered beach and features shallow water, a large sandy beach, and a beach house with changing areas, restrooms, and a food and beverage concession.
+Beach 11 is adjacent to picnic areas, playground equipment and a picnic pavilion.

-Boating: Non-powered craft and registered motorboats are permitted.
-Internal combustion engines are prohibited in the interior lagoons, which are defined as the continuous body of water between Misery Bay and Marina Bay, excluding Grave Yard Pond.
-A boat rental concession is located in the Grave Yard Pond area and provides a variety of powered and non-powered craft.
-Beaching of boats along Presque Isle shoreline is permitted except at the Gull Point Natural Area between April 1 and November 30, and within 100 feet of designated swimming areas.
-A slow minimum height swell speed must be observed within all park waters which includes all waters within 500 feet of the shoreline.
+Boating: Both non-powered craft and registered motorboats are permitted.
+Internal combustion engines are prohibited in the interior lagoons, which are defined as the continuous body of water between Misery Bay and Marina Lake, excluding Graveyard Pond.
+A boat rental concession in the Graveyard Pond area provides a variety of powered and non-powered craft.
+Beaching of boats along the Presque Isle shoreline is permitted, except within 100 feet of designated swimming areas and at the Gull Point Natural Area between April 1 and November 30.
+A slow minimum height swell speed must be observed within all park waters, which includes all waters within 500 feet of the shoreline.

 Water conditions can change dramatically in a very short period of time.
 Please heed all weather notices.
 Listen to marine channel 16, the Coast Guard Emergency Channel on a VHF radio, or NOAA Weather Radio 162.400 MHZ, for current boating conditions.